 JRAT DescriptionThe job of a Police Officer requires a certain degree of physical strength, stamina, speed, and power, which are necessary to complete many of the critical and essential physical job functions.
 As such, the Pre-Employment Physical Agility Test is geared toward measuring whether or not the applicant is fit for duty as a police officer and/or his or her ability to train in physical fitness as a police cadet while attending the police academy.

-The Physical Ability Test will consist of six events, with the exception of Event #5 ( Agility Run ), each event will be scored pass or fail and applicants must pass all of the events to pass the Physical Ability Test.
+The Physical Ability Test will consist of five events.
+Each event will be scored pass or fail and applicants must pass all of the events to pass the Physical Ability Test.
 Testing standards will be the same for female and male applicants as are the physical demands of the job.
-Applicants will be given the test in the below listed sequence.
-There will be rest periods between each event.
-Applicants will have two attempts to pass each event.
-At the conclusion of the Physical Ability Test, the Written Assessment ( math, spelling, and writing exercises ) will be administered to applicants who passed all required events.
+Applicants will be given the test in the below-listed sequence.

 Event #1: Weapons Test – The test consist of six ( 6 ) trigger pulls in each hand within 15 seconds.